MicrosoftDocs/EMDocs/EMDocs/Solutions/issue-corp-devices.md

 Azure AD Join is intended for enterprises that are cloud-first/cloud-only.
 These organizations are typically small and medium-sized businesses that do not have an on-premises Windows Server Active Directory Domain Services (AD DS) infrastructure.
 That said, Azure AD Join can and will also be used by large organizations on devices that are incapable of doing a traditional domain join (mobile devices, for example) or for users who primarily need to access Office 365 or other Azure AD SaaS apps.
 When device management is done with Intune, IT administrators can manage Azure AD-joined devices alongside AD DS domain-joined devices in the Configuration Manager management console through [hybrid MDM](https://docs.microsoft.com/sccm/mdm/understand/choose-between-standalone-intune-and-hybrid-mobile-device-management#what-is-hybrid-mdm-with-configuration-manager).
 When a user adds a work or school account on a Windows 10 device, the device is automatically tagged as "corporate-owned."

+## Enroll devices with a device enrollment manager (DEM) account
+A single Intune [device enrollment manager (DEM) account](https://docs.microsoft.com/intune/deploy-use/enroll-corporate-owned-devices-with-the-device-enrollment-manager-in-microsoft-intune) can be used to enroll large numbers of mobile devices for your organization.
+After you create a DEM account, it can be used to enroll up to 1,000 devices.

+You can use a DEM account to enroll only devices that aren't used by a single, specific user.
+Those types of devices are good for point-of-sale or utility apps, for example, but not for users who need to access email or company resources.
+- Users can't use Apple Volume Purchase Program (VPP) apps because of per-user Apple ID requirements for app management.
+- If you use DEM to enroll iOS devices, you can't use the Apple Configurator or Apple Device Enrollment Program (DEP) to enroll devices.

 ## Tag corporate-owned devices with international mobile equipment identity (IMEI) numbers
 Microsoft Intune lets admins [import international mobile equipment identity (IMEI) numbers](https://docs.microsoft.com/intune/deploy-use/specify-corporate-owned-devices-with-international-mobile-equipment-identity-imei-numbers) for mobile device platforms by using IMEI numbers to help identify corporate-owned mobile devices.

 You can import up to 5,000 IMEI numbers using a specially formatted .CSV file or manually input up to 15 device IMEI numbers at a time from within the Intune administration console.
 When a device that has IMEI number enrolls in Intune, usually when a user installs the Company Portal app and completes the enrollment process, the device will be tagged as corporate-owned and appear as enrolled in the IMEI Devices group.

 ## Make sure that managed devices comply with basic security requirements
-Whether enrolling an iOS or Windows 10 device, IT needs to make sure that devices used to access company apps and data comply with basic security requirements.
+Whether enrolling an iOS, Android, or Windows 10 device, IT needs to make sure that devices used to access company apps and data comply with basic security requirements.
 These rules might include using a PIN to access devices and encrypting data stored on devices.
 A set of such rules is called a [compliance policy](https://docs.microsoft.com/intune/deploy-use/introduction-to-device-compliance-policies-in-microsoft-intune).

-When you [create and deploy a compliance policy](https://docs.microsoft.com/intune/deploy-use/create-a-device-compliance-policy-in-microsoft-intune) to a user, all the devices they have managed by Intune will be checked to see if they comply with basic security requirements you’ve defined as part of your BYOD policy.
+When you [create and deploy a compliance policy](https://docs.microsoft.com/intune/deploy-use/create-a-device-compliance-policy-in-microsoft-intune) to a user, all the devices they have managed by Intune will be checked to see if they comply with basic security requirements you’ve defined as part of your CYOD or BYOD policy.
 After a device has been evaluated for policy compliance, it will report its status back to the Intune service.
 In some cases, users might be prompted to remediate non-compliant settings, such as using a PIN or device encryption, but other times the company portal app will only notify the user about any compliance problems found.

 ## Provide access to company resources